laazara/embodiment/site/content/guides/natural-hair-oil.md

 ## Plant oils, are they really beneficial?

 Many hair care tips and tutorials include the use of plant oils for good reason.
 They're not just a natural source of oil when minimally processed, but they also include vitamins and minerals, such as [vitamin E](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3997530/#__sec8title) and [vitamin A](https://www.nhs.uk/conditions/vitamins-and-minerals/vitamin-a/) which is known to boost immunity.

+## How long can you keep natural oils?

 ## Resources